fanhenrique/my-tasks/README.md

   [![pip 23.1.2](https://img.shields.io/badge/pip-23.1.2-blue.svg)](https://pip.pypa.io/en/stable/)

 ### Description
-MyTasks allows you to simply and efficiently manage your tasks and notes from your terminal.
+MyTasks lets you manage your tasks and notes from your terminal in a simple and efficient way, being able to group your tasks into subtasks (boards).
-You can also organize your tasks into subtasks (boards).
-All this using a simple and minimal syntax.
+All this using a simple and minimalist syntax.
-With Mytasks it is possible to create more than one tree, thus being able to separate the tasks.
+With Mytasks it is possible to create more than one tree, thus being able to separate the tasks, each tree is a file.
-For example, it is possible to have a tree for tasks at work and another for a personal project of yours.
+For example, you might have one tree for your work tasks and another one for some  your personal project.

 ### Structure
 MyTasks uses a tree structure, where the leaf nodes are the tasks and notes, and the branches are the boards.